dwolf42/dwolf42/README.md

 Feel free to [try out my game](https://github.com/dwolf42/TicTacToeSuperGT/releases/tag/v1.0)!
 My code can be found [here](https://github.com/dwolf42/TicTacToeSuperGT).

+### Bulls and Cows 🐮

+Bulls and Cows is my latest project, after which I will receive my certification about my knowledge in Java fundamentals.
+Here I write my own advanced version of this classic code breaking game by recreating the original version of it and take the game to a new level.
+Please see my code [click](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/project_bulls_and_cows)

 ### Java Tutorials 📚

 I really enjoy writing tutorials to explain how things work.
 One day, I found that it was easier for me to understand and remember complex ideas when I explained them to myself in simple tutorials.
 This is the basic idea on which I started my Java Tutorials project.